 "(e) Effect upon Local Building Codes. - The North Carolina State Building Code shall apply throughout the State, from the time of its adoption.
 However, any political subdivision of the State may adopt a building code or building rules and regulations governing construction or a fire prevention code within its jurisdiction.
-The territorial jurisdiction of any municipality or county for this purpose, unless otherwise specified by the General Assembly, shall be as follows: Municipal jurisdiction shall include all areas within the corporate limits of the municipality; county jurisdiction shall include all other areas of the county.
-No such building-code or regulations shall be effective until they have been officially approved by the Building Code Council as providing adequate minimum standards to preserve and protect health and safety, in accordance with the provisions of subsection (c) above.
-While it remains effective, such approval shall be taken as conclusive evidence that a local code or local regulations supersede the State Building Code in its particular political subdivision.
-Whenever the Building Code

-Council adopts an amendment to the State Building Code, it shall consider any previously approved local regulations dealing with the same general matters, and it shall have authority to withdraw its approval of any such local code or regulations unless the local governing body makes such appropriate amendments to that local code or regulations as it may direct.
-In the absence of approval by the Building Code Council, or in the event that approval is withdrawn, local codes and regulations shall have no force and effect."
+The territorial jurisdiction of any municipality or county for this purpose, unless otherwise specified by the General Assembly, shall be as follows: Municipal jurisdiction shall include all areas within the corporate limits of the municipality; county jurisdiction shall include all 1 2 other areas of the county.
+No such building code or regulations shall be effective until 3 they have been officially approved by the Building Code Council as providing adequate minimum standards to preserve and protect health and safety, in accordance with the 4 5 provisions of subsection (c) above.
+While it remains effective, such approval shall be 6 taken as conclusive evidence that a local code or local regulations supersede the State 7 Building Code in its particular political subdivision.
+Whenever the Building Code 8 Council adopts an amendment to the State Building Code, it shall consider any 9 previously approved local regulations dealing with the same general matters, and it shall 10 have authority to withdraw its approval of any such local code or regulations unless the local governing body makes such appropriate amendments to that local code or 11 12 regulations as it may direct.
+In the absence of approval by the Building Code Council, or in the event that approval is withdrawn, local codes and regulations shall have no 13 14 force and effect.
+Provided any local regulations approved by the local governing body 15 which are found by the Council to be more stringent than the adopted statewide fire prevention code and which are found to regulate only activities and conditions in 16 17 buildings, structures, and premises that pose dangers of fire, explosion or related 18 hazards, and are not matters in conflict with the State Building Code, shall be approved."
+19